What to see in Noto, Sicily

 May is a great time to visit, and for 5 reasons that I’ll outline in this post.
-My hope is that by the end of this post, I’ll have convinced you to add Noto to the itinerary.
+My hope is that by the end, I’ll have convinced you to add Noto to the itinerary.

 It may sound obvious, but having good weather when traveling makes a big difference.
 And in Noto, it’s usually sunny for approximately 9 months of the year.
 Feeling the sun on your face is a dream, especially when you’re used to a northern European climate.